 Get helpful tips from Davenport University accounting professor

-You know the saying.
+You don’t have to be earning your finance degree to know the saying.
 There is nothing certain in life except death and taxes.
 And of course – it’s tax time again.
 This year, however, things are a little different.
 With COVID Stimulus checks and unemployment, you may have a few questions about how to file your taxes this year.

 We asked Scott Gumieny, professor at Davenport University, to provide a few tips to help navigate this tax season.
 He should know a thing or two about taxes having served as the Volunteer Income Tax Assistance (VITA) program site coordinator for Davenport and the West Michigan VITA Collegiate Program for 6 years.
 He is a full-time accounting instructor at Davenport University and prior to that, he spent 3 years at a public accounting firm in West Michigan, primarily preparing taxes for individuals and businesses.